 Mrs Nikki Moon

-Miss Armstrong is a Staff governor.
+Mrs Moon is a Staff governor.
 I have been a teacher for 6 years, spending four of these years at Saint Stephen’s.
 Recently, I have become a member of the senior leadership team.
 I have lived in Skipton for most of my life (apart from my stint at University).
-I live with my lovely cat and dog, and am due to become Mrs Moon at the end of this school year!

 I have always been proud to be a teacher at St. Stephen's.
 It is fair to say the school has been on a journey, which I have also been on every step of the way.
 This is why the school and its children mean so much to me.